DxNext/2016-Oct-L2/Linux/Module2-AppDeployment/02-go-live.md

     git pull
     ```

-    We need to modify the `'package.json'` file to include the following line in the scripts section:
+    Replace the contents of the `'package.json'` file with the following lines:

-    ```json
-    "start": "node index.js"
-    ```

-    It should look something like this:

     ```json
     {